Peak Flow Measurement

 During the test, you blow forcefully into the mouthpiece of a device.
 A peak flow

-larger electronic machine.
+a larger electronic machine.

 An important part of peak flow measurement is noting peak flow zones.
 Peak flow zones